Rifa-111/heart-disease-machine-learning-model/README.md

 # heart-disease-machine-learning-model

-# ❤️ Heart Disease Risk Prediction Web App
+# ❤️ Machine Learning-Based Heart Disease Risk Analyzer Web App

 This project is a machine learning-powered web app that predicts the risk of heart disease based on sleep quality and lifestyle habits using a dataset from Kaggle.